 LunGradCon is a graduate ran and participated conference held in conjunction with NASA's SSERVI Exploration Science Forum.
-The ninth annual will be held at NASA Ames in June 2018.
+The tenth annual will be held at NASA Ames in July 2019.
 Registration and more information can be found here.

 Laboratory for Atmospheric and Space Physics (LASP) and the Institute for Modeling Plasma, Atmospheres and Cosmic Dust (IMPACT) will be hosting the Dusty Visions Workshop in Boulder, Colorado, USA at the LASP facilities.
 We plan on having a discussion heavy workshop on the current studies and future direction of cosmic dust research.